Yuri Pokalchuk

-Yuri Pokalchuk was a Ukrainian writer, translator, researcher, candidate of philological sciences, head of the international department of the Writers' Union of Ukraine.
+Yuri Pokalchuk was a Ukrainian writer, translator, researcher, candidate of philological sciences, and head of the international department of the Writers' Union of Ukraine.
 He was the older brother of the writer and psychologist Oleg Pokalchukand a member of the literary group "The Dogs of Saint Yur".
 Additionally, he was an organizer and leader of the musical group "Lights of a big city" which performed songs set to his texts.

 Biography

 Yuri Pokalchuk was born on 24 January 1941 in Kremenets.
 His father was the dialectologist and local history expert Volodimir Pokalchuk.
-Pokalchuk's childhood and adolescence was spent in Lutsk, where he graduated from school and from the Lutsk Pedagogical Institute.
-Later he transferred to the Leningrad University (Department Oriental languages, Indology).
+Pokalchuk's childhood and adolescence were spent in Lutsk, where he graduated from school and from the Lutsk Pedagogical Institute.
+Later he transferred to Leningrad University (Department of Oriental languages, Indology).
 Since 1969 he lived in Kyiv.

-Since 1976 - a member of the Writers' Union of Ukraine.
+Since 1976 — a member of the Writers' Union of Ukraine.

-Since 1994 until 1998 - the head of the foreign branch of the Union of Writers of Ukraine.
+From 1994 until 1998 — the head of the foreign branch of the Union of Writers of Ukraine.

-Since 1997 until 2000 - president of the Association of Ukrainian Writers.
+From 1997 until 2000 — president of the Association of Ukrainian Writers.

-Since 2000 until 2002 - Member of the National Council on Television and Radio.
+From 2000 until 2002 — Member of the National Council on Television and Radio.

-Since 2007 - member of STAN (art-group).
+Since 2007 — a member of STAN (art-group).

-Died from cancer on September 10, 2008 in Kyiv.
+Died from cancer on September 10, 2008, in Kyiv.

 In the Soviet Union Pokalchuk was one of the first translators of the works by Jorge Luis Borges.
-Translated Ernest Hemingway, J. D. Salinger, Julio Cortázar, Jorge Amado, Mario Vargas Llosa, Rudyard Kipling and Arthur Rimbaud and many others.
-He knew 11 foreign languages, including Polish, English, Spanish and French.
-He published works of literary criticism, 5 poetry collections, 15 collections of novellas and short stories, the novel "And now, and always", a book "Ukrainians in Great Britain".
+Translated by Ernest Hemingway, J. D. Salinger, Julio Cortázar, Jorge Amado, Mario Vargas Llosa, Rudyard Kipling and Arthur Rimbaud and many others.
+He knew 11 foreign languages, including Polish, English, Spanish, and French.
+He published works of literary criticism, 5 poetry collections, 15 collections of novellas and short stories, the novel "And now, and always", and a book "Ukrainians in Great Britain".
 His work "Modern Latin American Prose" (1978) was in Soviet times the only Ukrainian-language monograph on Latin American literature.